anpham6/squared/README.md

 Usable combinations: 1-2-4 + 1-2-4-5 + 1-2-3-4-5 + 1-3 + 1-vdom-lite

-One file bundles for common combinations are available in the /dist/bundles folder.
+File bundles for common combinations are available in the /dist/bundles folder.

 #### Example: android